 After defining the primary and foreign keys, click OK.
 Then navigate back to the table designer and save the changes.

-2. Using Database Diagram to Add, Edit, and Delete SQL Foreign Key Constraint
+2. Add, Modify, and Drop SQL Foreign Key using Database Diagram

 You can use the Database Diagram to create SQL foreign key constraints.
 Figure 5 shows how to create a relationship between two tables by clicking the foreign key table and dragging it to the primary key table.